MobilePayDev/MobilePay-PoS-v10/docs/payment_flows.md

 longer be cancelled.
 Instead, the payment amount can be transferred back to the customer, by performing *refunds*.
 Each captured payment can be refunded multiple times with the restriction that the sum of the refunds cannot exceed the captured payment amount.
 A payment can be refunded up to 90 days after the payment was captured.
 After 90 days a refund is no longer possible with MobilePay.

-A refund can only be made if there is sufficient funds on the payment point (wallet).
+A refund can be executed if the Merchants payment balance contains enough money to cover the refund.
+If the balance doesn’t cover the amount of the refund, the refund will fail.

 The sequence diagram below shows a sunshine scenario for a refund.
 Initiating a refund yields a ``refundId`` that can be used to capture the refund.
 A refund starts out in the *Initiated* state and transitions to the *Reserved*